Barbara Charone: Publicity and public relations

 Charone began a career in publicity and public relations when she joined WEA, or Warner Music, in 1981.
 She initially wrote biographical and news items on the many artists signed to the label; later, she became head of the company's press department, a position she held for thirteen years, until 2000.
 In addition to representing acts she had known from her time as a music journalist, including Rod Stewart and Eric Clapton, Charone was an early champion of Madonna before the latter achieved international fame.
 Charone has also cited Seal's elevation to stardom as a satisfying result in her PR career.

 In November 2000, Charone co-founded the public relations company MBC PR with Moira Bellas, her former boss at Warner Music.
 A year later, as joint directors of MBC, she and Bellas were recognized as Nordoff-Robbins Music Therapy/Brit Trust "Women of the Year".
 The agency's clients have included musical artists such as Madonna, R.E.M., Robert Plant, Christina Aguilera, Anastacia, Cher, Primal Scream, Depeche Mode, Simply Red, Pearl Jam, Stereophonics, Rufus Wainwright, Rod Stewart, Elvis Costello, Lenny Kravitz and Keith Richards, together with comedians David Walliams, Graham Norton and Russell Brand.

 Charone won the Music Week Press Award in 2006 and 2009.
 In June 2008, The Guardian included her on its list of "The 20 most powerful celebrity makers".
 The newspaper dubbed Charone "Britain's most powerful music PR", citing the recent campaigns in which she had helped revitalize the careers of Madonna and Neil Diamond and establish those of Duffy and Mark Ronson.
-On 22 July 2022, Charone was appointed to the Chelsea F.C.
-Board of directors.
+On 22 July 2022, Charone was appointed to the Chelsea Board of directors.